hpc-carpentry/tuning_lammps/_episodes/07-kokkos-openmp.md

 > ## Do the scalability study
 >
 > As before, doing a scalability study would be a time consuming undertaking, so lets take an
-> example on nodes with 2x20 cores, as we did in a
+> example on nodes with 2x20 cores, as we did a [few episodes ago]
 > [previous exercise](#case-study-rhodopsin-user-omp-package) **CHECK LINK**, where a total of
 > 80 calculations would be needed for the 10 nodes.
 >